Canadian-Wildlife-Federation/abfishpass/README.md

 Data Processing takes part in three steps: load raw data, process each watershed, and compute summary statistics.
 If raw data has already been loaded for a watershed, you can run the analysis portions only using src/run_analysis.py.

-## 1 - Loading RAW Data
+## 1 - Loading Raw Data

 The first step is to populate the database with the required data.
 These load scripts are specific to the data provided for Alberta.
 Different source data will require modifications to these scripts.

 **Scripts**
 * load_alberta/create_db.py -> this script creates all the necessary database tables
-* load_alberta/load_alberta.py -> this script uses OGR to load the provided alberta data from the gdb file into the PostgreSQL database.
+* load_alberta/load_alberta.py -> this script uses OGR to load data for Alberta road, rail, trail, and stream networks from a gdb file into the PostgreSQL database.

 ### 1.1 - Configuring Fish Species Model Parameters

 As a part of the loading scripts a fish species table is created which contains the fish species of interest for modelling and various modelling parameters.
 Before processing the watershed these parameters should be reviewed and configured as necessary.

 Note: Currently there is no velocity or channel confinement data.
 These parameters are placeholders for when this data is added.

 **Main Script**